shravika66/Decision-Tree-Algorithm/README.md

  **Let's get into the implementation.**

- Let us use random forest method to determine the quality of given red wine using Random Forest method since it obtain highest precision.
+ Let's determine the quality of given samples of red wine using Random Forest method since it obtain highest precision.

  Importing Libraries
  ```